tsuru/tsuru/docs/services/build.rst

     endpoint:
         production: production-endpoint.com

-The manifest.yaml is used by crane to defined the ID, the password and the production endpoint of your service.
+The manifest.yaml is used to defined the ID, the password and the production endpoint of your service.

 Change these information in the created manifest, and the `submit your